"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 usually half the deal, a ritual touching

-got his head sliced off by the big
+his head lopped off by the big sign at the top,

 hands up and scream